Derrick-Kimani/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lna script will display contents of files and directories including hidden files in long format including the user and group IDs mkdir -p script allows you to create a directory inside another directory without having to navigate through directories mv script will move a file to a directory
+ls -lna script will display contents of files and directories including hidden files in long format including the user and group IDs mkdir -p script allows you to create a directory inside another directory without having to navigate through directories mv script will move a file to a directory rm script will execute the removal of a file in a directory